pstlab/oRatio/README.md

 Each time a reasoner changes its state, in particular, a `deliberative_tier\deliberative_state` message is communicated to the to the `deliberative_state` topic.

 ### Creating a reasoner
 The first step for using oRatio in a ROS environment consists in creating a new reasoner.
-The creation of a reasoner is done through the `create_reasoner` service.
-This service has type `deliberative_tier/create_reasoner` which is structured as follows:
+The creation of a reasoner is done through the `reasoner_creator` service.
+This service has type `deliberative_tier/reasoner_creator` which is structured as follows:

 ```
 string[] domain_files